 Is your business ready for the ECCTA?

-The ECCTA introduces stringent measures to combat financial crime, enhance corporate transparency and strengthen the integrity of financial systems.
-It includes measures aimed at preventing money laundering, fraud, and other financial crimes, while also promoting transparency in corporate ownership and operations.
+The ECCTA has given more power to Companies House by introducing stringent measures to combat financial crime, enhance corporate transparency and strengthen the integrity of financial systems.

 How does the ECCTA impact UK-based legal entities?